 Here’s a photo of Wilbur the Pig being bottle-fed by his friend Fern in the 1973 animated version of Charlotte’s Web.
-Would bottle feeding disqualify him from becoming a roast suckling pig?
-I don’t know, but he could still be eaten, so his spider friend Charlotte went to great lengths to prevent Wilbur from winding up on a plate.
+Would bottle feeding preclude him from becoming a roast suckling pig?
+I don’t know, but either way he could still be eaten, so his spider friend Charlotte went to great lengths to prevent Wilbur from winding up on a plate.

 Speaking of that film, did you know that a lot of Bewitched actors provide voices?
 Agnes Moorehead (Endora) is the voice of The Goose, and Paul Lynde (Uncle Arthur) is Templeton the Rat.
 Henry Gibson, who voices Wilbur, played Napoleon and a leprechuan in two different Bewitched episodes.
 Pamelyn Ferdin, who plays Fern, was on Bewitched in an uncredited role in a first-season episode.
 Dave Madden and Danny Bonaduce, who voice The Ram and Avery respectively, each appeared in a couple of Bewitched episodes, though they were better known for their regular roles as Reuben and Danny on The Partridge Family.